2:120 Board Member Development

 Each Board member is responsible for his or her own compliance with the mandatory training laws that are described below:

-- Each Board member elected or appointed to fill a vacancy of at least one year’s duration must complete at least four hours of professional development leadership training in education and labor law, financial oversight and accountability, and fiduciary responsibilities within the first year of his or her first term.
+1. Each Board member elected or appointed to fill a vacancy of at least one year’s duration must complete at least four hours of professional development leadership training in education and labor law, financial oversight and accountability, fiduciary responsibilities, and (beginning in the Fall of 2023) trauma-informed practices for students and staff within the first year of his or her first term.